iagocavalcante/image_vertices_pixel_art/README.md

 # Generate vertices for images

-This projects emerge from a personal project built with flutter and a needed to create a polygon hitbox to improve collision for the players, the output is an image with highlighted version of the input image and a Vector2 array for flutter flame, then its just need to copy the array and put into the flame array list for vertices.
+This project emerge from a personal project built with flutter and a needed to create a polygon hitbox to improve collision for the players, the output is an image with highlighted version of the input image and a Vector2 array for flutter flame, then its just need to copy the array and put into the flame array list for vertices.